 In general, a penny stock is a stock with a vale of $5.00 or less per share.
 They are not traded on the regular stock exchanges like the New York Stock Exchange.
 Instead, penny stocks are traded on over-the-counter markets through the use of electronic quotation systems called "pink sheets."
 Smaller start-up companies with less than $4 million is assets or that do not own tangible assets like buildings and equipment are more likely to issue penny stocks than larger corporations.

 Unlike regular stocks where share prices are easily found in a newspaper or online, determining the buying or selling price of a penny stock is a bit more complicated.
 In a typical transaction, your broker-dealer, also known as an agent, arranges a trade for you based on the bid price, which is the amount someone is willing to pay for a stock, and the ask price, which is the amount for which someone is willing to sell a stock.
-The difference between the two is known as the spread, which will determine how much money you make or lose on a trade.
+The difference between the two is known as the spread, which will determine how much profit a broker-dealer can make on a trade.

 Profitability and Risk